RetroVX/phaser3-controls-plugin/README.md

     maxKeyDelay: 450, // optional - the delay between key presses, if longer then it resets the combo, default 0
     deleteOnMatch: false, // optional - delete the combo when the combo is complete, default false
     schemes: ['myControlScheme1', 'controlScheme2'], // optional - control schemes that use this combo, default ['global']
-    onMatched: function(scene) {}, // function to call when the combo is a match }
+    onMatch: function(scene) {}, // function to call when the combo is a match }

 // delete combo